Seven Rivers Undergraduate Research Symposium

 Viterbo University, La Crosse, Wisconsin

 Each year, several hundred people from the tri-state area convene on the Viterbo University campus to see and experience undergraduate student research and creative works from a variety of disciplines.
-Undergraduate students from institutions throughout the Midwest will be sharing their work via research posters, artistic displays, and oral presentations.
-In 2015, Seven Rivers hosted 280 people attending 95 presentations given by 131 students from institutions throughout the Midwest - thanks to all who attended for making 2015 a banner year!
-More information about the 2015 event can be found below.
-Please mark your calendars for Friday, November 4, 2016 as we'd love to see you at next year's Seven Rivers!
+Undergraduate students from institutions throughout the Midwest (and beyond!) share their work via research posters, artistic displays, and oral presentations.
+Please see the links below for more information about this year's event.
+Questions?
+Contact us at email@example.com.

 Materials from Past Seven Rivers Undergraduate Research Symposiums